aws/aws-cdk-rfcs/text/0001-cdk-update.md

-The `cdk deploy --accelerated` ("CDK accelerate") command accelerates the edit-compile-test loop for your CDK application during development by inspecting the assets and stack resources in your application, identifying those that can be updated in-place without a full CloudFormation stack udpate, and doing so using AWS service APIs directly.
+The `cdk deploy --accelerated` ("CDK accelerate") command accelerates the edit-compile-test loop for your CDK application during development by inspecting the assets and stack resources in your application, identifying those that can be updated in-place without a full CloudFormation stack update, and doing so using AWS service APIs directly.
 It can either do this as an interactive command or by running continuously and monitoring the input files.